Marguerite Louppe: Early life

-Marguerite Louppe was born September 5, 1902, in the northern city of Commercy.
+Marguerite Louppe was born on 5 September 1902 in the northern city of Commercy.
 Her father, Alix-Jules Louppe, was an engineer and her mother, Marie-Henriette Juliette Sommer, was of Germano-Lorraine origins.
 Her grand-uncle Albert Louppe was well known in civil engineering and coordinated the construction of the famous bridge between Brest and the Plougastel peninsula in Brittany (designed by Freyssinet) that bears his name.
 Louppe's brother Henri attended École Polytechnique and rose to become a member of the board of SEITA, the French tobacco monopoly—the family was well connected and reasonably affluent.

 Louppe's family moved to Paris soon after her birth and settled in the affluent 16th arrondissement.
 She attended the Lycée Molière (the third public girls' school in Paris, founded in 1888) from around 1915 through 1918; there, she and the other girls found themselves holding fundraisers, and writing letters and making bandages for soldiers at the front almost every day.
 The school was also famous for strict regulation and rigorous standards, so the need for good consistent discipline was repeatedly inculcated into the young Louppe.
 This was in contrast to the rather indifferent Catholic education of her future husband Maurice Brianchon, which probably led to Marguerite's able management of her husband's studio and career, as well as her own (she was the organizer of Brianchon's Louvre retrospective in 1951).